 During the week, you will be using the out-of-doors as your classroom.

 This outdoor classroom will be quite different from the one that you are accustomed to.
 For one thing, it is much larger.
 You will find forested areas, open meadows, a variety of plant and animal life, different types of soil, a river, and a pond.
-Here, assisted by Outdoor School staff, your class will discover much about God's wonderful creations.
+Here, assisted by Outdoor School staff, your class will discover much about God's wonderful creations

-lacksquare lacksquare lacksquare The Outdoor School Staff
+The Outdoor School Staff

 School in the out-of-doors requires a great many people working together.
 Many of the people you will get to know during this week are teachers from schools in Alberta and student/parent volunteers.
-Ronda Ziakirs, our Conference Education Superintendent, and Mr. Kiers, Professor at Burman

-University have planned this year's Outdoor School program once again.
+Mrs. Gail Wilton, our Conference Education Director, Mr. Brent van Rensburg, our Associate Education Director, and Mr Steven Gabrys have planned this year's Outdoor School program once again.
 They will be happy to answer any questions that you may have.
+We also have the skills of our Alberta Conference grade 5/6 classroom teachers and parent volunteers to bring education to life.
 All teachers and volunteers are there to see that you enjoy your week of Outdoor School and learn as much as possible.

-□ □ □ Living at Outdoor School
+Living at Outdoor School

 Outdoor School is a great place to spend time with the friends you already have and to make new ones.
 Different activities call for different groupings, so you will work with a number of groups at Outdoor School.
 You will have a cabin group, a field study group, your class from school, and the whole Outdoor School group.
 You and a couple of your classmates will join students from other schools to form a cabin group.
 You will live and eat with this group during your stay.
 While at first it may seem that school groupings would make good cabin groups, we've found that a mixture of students from various schools helps kids break down barriers and make friends from all over the province.
 Each student will have one or two of their own classmates in their cabin so that there is a familiar face as well as the chance to meet new people.
-Each group has an adult cabin leader who is there to help you with anything during your stay at Outdoor School.
+Each group has an adult cabin leader who is there to help you with anything during your stay at Outdoor School see that the meals are well balanced.

-Everyone will eat in the cafeteria that is located in the lodge.
-The kitchen staff prepares all meals served at the Outdoor School and a special effort is made to see that the meals are well balanced.
 All meals will be vegetarian, which will be a new experience for some.
 Even though there may be some things you do not like, we encourage you to be adventurous and try everything.
 Good table manners are encouraged at Outdoor School.
 Many people will be eating at the same time so it is important to remember that conversations should be quiet and manners should be like those of a guest.
 Don't forget PLEASE and THANK YOU when asking for articles at the table or in the serving line.